hillaryychan/COMP3311/notes/10_Transactions-and-Concurrency.md

 ![conflict serializable](../imgs/9-84_conflict-serializable.png)

-Checking for conflict serializability:
-show that ordering in a concurrent schedule cannot be achieved in any serial schedule
+To show conflict serializability we show that ordering in a concurrent schedule cannot be achieved in any serial schedule

-Method for doing this:
+Conflict serializability can also be tested via a **precedence graph**

 1. build a **precedence graph**
 2. nodes represent transactions